-The Social Impact Assessment in Concession area (HGU No. 37) of PT GAP was carried out by Aksenta which is located at Jl.
+The Social Impact Assessment in Consession area (HGU No. 37) of PT GAP was carried out by Aksenta which is located at Jl.
 Gandaria VIII/10, Kebayoran Baru, Jakarta 12130; Telephone/fax: +62 21 739-6518, E-mail: aksenta@aksenta.com.
 The key consultants conducting these assessments have been accredited and approved by RSPO.
 The team members are:

 - 1. Nandang Mulyana (nandang@aksenta.com), He graduated from the Faculty of Agriculture Graduated from UMJ (Jakarta Muhammadiyah University) Jakarta majoring in Economics and a Master Degree holder from Bogor Agriculture University.
-He is experienced in the field of education, environment, socio-environment, and community development programme (CDCSR), achieved the RSPO accreditation as Discipline Specialist Social (Participatory rural assessment; socio economic or cultural studies; participatory mapping; conflict resolution).
+He is experienced in the field of education, environment, socio-environment, and community development programme (CDCSR), collaborated with Unocal Geothermal of Indonesia Ltd and Chevron Geothermal Salak since 2000.
+Nandang Mulyana wrote a book on "Membedah UMKM di Indonesia; Sebuah Kajian tentang Strategi Pemberdayaan dan Pengembangan UMKM Indonesia" published by Lugas.
+He has conducted several HCV and Social Impact Assessments in oil palm plantations in Indonesia with Aksenta.
+In year 2010, achieved the RSPO accreditation as Discipline Specialist Social (Participatory rural assessment; socioeconomic or cultural studies; participatory mapping; conflict resolution).
 His role in this Social Impact Assessment is as The Team Leader focus on social economic and community development assessment.
 Companies. - 2.
 Andri Novi (andri.novi@aksenta.com) a Literary from Padjajaran University, Bandung with science culture literature and linguistic culture.
 Experienced in Participatory Action Research and Community Development and was a Capacity Building & Regional Development Training Expert for National Programs of Community Empowerment (PNPM).
-Has conducted the Social Impact Assessment in several oil palm plantations in Indonesia and in 2010 obtain the accreditation from RSPO as a Discipline Specialist to HCV studies in social and culture.
-His role in Social Impact Assessment as a member of the team. - 3.
-Erizal (erizal.bogor@hotmail.com), is graduated from Forest Resources Conservation Department, Faculty of Forestry, Bogor Agricultural University.
+Has conducted the Social Impact Assessment in several oil palm plantation in Indonesia and in 2010 obtain the accreditation from RSPO as a Discipline Specialist to HCV studies in social and culture.
+Andri Novi jointly wrote a book name "Panduan Menakar Otonomi Komunitas (Guideline on Community's Autonomy)" which was published by Yappika and wrote an article "Tata Kehutanan Majemuk; Redistribusi Kekayaan Alam Nusantara (Forestry complex System; Redistribution of National Natural Resources)" in the Community Forestry Journal.
+Beside that, Andri Novi has translated the "Seni Membangun Kapasitas Pelatihan dalam Pengembangan Komuniti Forestri (The Art of Training Development Capacity in Forestry Community)" which was published by RECOFTC.
+His role in Social Impact Assessment as a member of the team.

+3. Erizal (erizal.bogor@hotmail.com), is graduated from Forest Resources Conservation Department, Faculty of Forestry, Bogor Agricultural University.
 He has the good experienced of work in agriculture, forestry, and the research of biodiversity and social capacity.
 His activity's concern is "Bina Desa" with the main activity as the emergence of Kader Pelopor in the Village in "Pelatihan Tokoh Pelopor Desa".
-This time, he is participating in the social development and he has ever been the trainer related to the business.
+This time, he is participating in the social development and he has ever been the trainer related to the business, the development of bamboo handicraft, such as, working together with Non-Timber Forest Product Indonesia Programme, Forest Department of West Java, DPRD of Bogor Regency, and Cirebon City, DRPD of South Sumatera, UKM Ternate and Bogor Agricultural University.
+Since 2010, He joined in the Social Impact Assessment Team of PT Gagas Dinamiga Aksenta.